Integrated Science Assessment (ISA) for Oxides of Nitrogen, Oxides of Sulfur, and Particulate Matter - Ecological

 Nitrogen dioxide (NO2) is one of a group of highly reactive gases known as "oxides of nitrogen" or "nitrogen oxides."
 Other oxides of nitrogen include nitrous acid and nitric acid.
 EPA’s National Ambient Air Quality Standard uses NO2 as the indicator for the larger group of oxides of nitrogen.

 Sulfur dioxide (SO2) is one of a group of highly reactive gases known as “oxides of sulfur” or “sulfur oxides.”
 When deposited, oxides of nitrogen and oxides of sulfur can cause terrestrial and aquatic ecosystems to become acidified; this can lead to changes in biodiversity or loss of plant or fish populations.
 Nitrogen deposition can also cause algal blooms or changes in ecosystem biodiversity.
 Airborne oxides of nitrogen and oxides of sulfur can also injure leaves and plants.

 Particulate matter (PM) is a complex mixture of extremely small particles and liquid droplets suspended in the air.
 PM can harm the environment by changing the natural nutrient and chemical balance of the soil.

-The Clean Air Act requires EPA to periodically review the science for six major air pollutants, including oxides of nitrogen, oxides of sulfur and particulate matter.
+The Clean Air Act requires EPA to periodically review the science for six major air pollutants, including nitrogen oxides, sulfur oxides, particulate matter, carbon monoxide, ozone and lead.
 EPA's National Center for Environmental Assessment develops Integrated Science Assessments (ISAs) that summarize the science related to the health and welfare (e.g., climate, visibility, ecosystem) effects caused by these pollutants.
 ISAs provide a comprehensive assessment of the most policy-relevant scientific literature published since the last National Ambient Air Quality Standards (NAAQS) review and are a critical part of the scientific basis used to support retaining or revising the primary (health-based) and secondary (welfare-based) NAAQS.